{embed passage: '_Add Capitalization Insert'}

 </blockquote>

-thoise choices.
-The next time, it shows a different choice.
+choices randomly, the next time, it shows a different choice.
 While each choice is randomly

 selected, the same text won't be shown twice in a row.
 That is, the insert